UK-Digital-Heart-Project/Statistical-Shape-Model/README.md

 ```
 The mean shape model is saved as a VTK file.
 The PCs and variances are saved as csv files.
 We only store the first 100 PCs and the their variances, which already encode over 99.9% of the shape variation.
 To reduce file sizes on github, the csv files are compressed using gzip.
 The numpy.genfromtxt() function in Python normally recognises the gzip format automatically.
 If not, you may need to decompress the files first.

-## Utility script
+## Script

 If you are interested in a specific mode and would like to see how it affects the heart shape, we have also included a Python script which loads the data and computes the shape at a certain standard deviation from the mean shape.

 ## References

 This study is part of the UK Digital Heart Project, which was set up by Prof. Stuart Cook and Dr. Declan O'Regan at the MRC Clinical Sciences Centre, Imperial College London, UK.
 It is co-funded by the BHF, MRC and NIHR.
-In the event you find the shape model useful, please consider giving appropriate credit to it by citing one of the following papers, which describe the atlas construction methodology [1], the imaging prototol and clinical background [2].
+In the event you find the shape model useful, please consider giving appropriate credit to it by citing the following relevant papers, which describe the atlas construction methodology [1], the imaging prototol and clinical background [2].
 Thank you.

 [1] W. Bai, W. Shi, A. de Marvao, T.J.W.
 Dawes, D.P.
 O’Regan, S.A.
 Cook, D. Rueckert.
 A bi-ventricular cardiac atlas built from 1000+ high resolution MR images of healthy subjects and an analysis of shape and motion.
 Medical Image Analysis, 26(1):133-145, 2015. [doi:10.1016/j.media.2015.08.009](http://dx.doi.org/10.1016/j.media.2015.08.009)